Games-of-Threads/DBEX1-Emmely/README.md

 ```[instance].get_all()```

-- This will return a Python Dictionary of all data as key-object type value.
+- This will return a Python Dictionary of all data as key-object type.
 Probably not so smart if the dataset becomes huge

 ```[instance].get_all_by_type()```